ckjellson/textalloc/README.md

 ## Speed

-The plot in the top of this Readme was generated in 2.1s on a local laptop, and there are rarely more textboxes that fit into one plot.
+The plot in the top of this Readme was generated in 2.1s on a laptop, and there are rarely more textboxes that fit into one plot.
 If the result is still too slow to render, try decreasing `nbr_candidates`.

 The speed is greatly improved by usage of numpy broadcasting in all functions for computing overlap (see `textalloc/overlap_functions` and `textalloc/find_non_overlapping`).
 A simple example from the function `non_overlapping_with_boxes` which checks if the candidate boxes (expanded with xfrac, yfrac to provide a margin) overlap with already allocated boxes: